jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - Allowing for randomized exam correction.
 -->

-Equal treatment of examinees should be carried out throughout the entire examination process reaching from taking the exam to the correction of the exam.
+Equal treatment of examinees should be ensured throughout the entire examination process, reaching from taking the exam to its correction.

 Possible inequality arises in some key areas.
-In BYOD exams student devices are largely heterogeneous, they run different operating systems and consist of different hardware.
-This fact should not lead to different exam taking experiences.
+In BYOD exams student devices are largely heterogeneous--they run different operating systems and consist of different hardware.
+This fact should not lead to different exam-taking experiences.
 The choice of hardware should be largely irrelevant.
-Consequentially, it makes little sense to develop proprietary software for each operating system.
+Consequently, it makes little sense to develop proprietary software for each operating system.
 Modern web technologies provide a common language among different systems.
 Web applications do not lack speed or functionality and can be adopted cross-platform.
-The software is hosted at a central instance where it can be maintained and improved and the software artifact is delivered over a modern browser.
+The software is hosted at a central entity where it can be maintained and improved.
+The software artifact is then delivered via a modern browser.

 The process of correcting exams is also an area where possible inequalities can be found.

-Especially in paper based exam checking an exam for correctness is one of the most time-consuming processes in conducting an exam.
-Resulting in fatigue and thus sometimes faults in checking answers.
-Besides accidental mistakes, a connection between bad handwriting and bad grades has been found. [@James 1927] shows students with bad handwriting get categorically worse grades than students with better handwriting.
-By using e-exams these inequalities can be fixed.
-First, some question types, such as multiple choice questions can be checked automatically.
+> **Especially, in paper-based exams checking an exam for correctness is one of the most time-consuming processes in conducting an exam.**

+Resulting in fatigue and thus sometimes in answers checking mistakes.
+Besides accidental mistakes, [@James 1927] has found negative bias in connection with bad handwriting.
+He found students with bad handwriting get categorically worse grades than students with better handwriting.

+By using e-exams these inequalities can be eliminated.
+First, some question types, such as multiple-choice questions can be checked automatically.
 This is an immediate improvement over correcting these questions by hand.
-Second, as exam answers are available in digital text reading and checking answers is easier.
+Second, as exam answers are available in digital text, reading and checking answers is easier.
 Answers must not be deciphered, correction of exams can be done faster.
-Meanwhile eliminating any biases against certain students.
+Meanwhile, e-exams can also eliminate biases against certain students.

 <!--
 Adding, the digital nature of exams makes it possible to give visual aid to the corrector.
 Automatically highlighting specific terminology can help correctors to faster check students answers.